 - A. Construction Sign: A construction sign shall be erected on site and remain for the duration of construction work.
 The construction sign shall be constructed of 3/4" x 4'-0" x 8'-0" marine-grade AC plywood.
 Based on the funding program(s) under which the project has been underwritten the appropriate project sign design template will be provided that reflects the participating state financial institution(s), which will generally include the following information: - 1.
 Development name, town and state; - 2.
-Participating state finance organization(s) logo(s); - 3.
-"State of Connecticut" with current Governor's name; - 4.
-Participating finance organization(s) name(s) with Chairperson's/Commissioner's name(s); - 5.
-"Equal Housing Opportunity" with logo(s); and, - 6.
-"Equal Employment Opportunity" logo(s).
+"State of Connecticut" with current Governor's name; - 3.
+Participating state finance organization(s) name(s) and logo(s), with Executive Director's/Chairperson's/Commissioner's name(s); - 4.
+"Equal Housing Opportunity" with logo(s) and "Equal Employment Opportunity" logo(s).